-When you return to Canada, you are allowed to bring goods which were purchased or given to you for personal use–not business.
+When you return to the country, you are allowed to bring goods which were purchased or given to you for personal use – not business.
 So, things you’d get at your typical retail store: clothes, gadgets, jewellery, etc. You’re not allowed to bring back a work vehicle, office equipment, or inventory you plan to then sell in Canada.

-You are allowed to bring in a certain dollar amount based on how long you’ve been away.
+A dollar amount is determined based on how long you’ve been away.
 The following amounts include the value of liquor and/or tobacco that you are permitted.

-A more comprehensive explanation can be read in the “I Declare” available on the Canada Border Services website.
+A more comprehensive explanation of Canada duty free limits can be read on “I Declare,” available on the Canada Border Services website.

 Happy shopping & happy travelling!